 - Internationally accredited Business School: AACSB and EQUIS accreditations.

-- Tops the TEC educational performance indicators for retention of students, completion of course and progression to higher study.x
+- Tops all TEC educational performance indicators for the retention of students, course and qualification completions, and progression to higher study.

-- Unmatched record in the National Teaching Excellence Awards: Five Supreme Award winners in successive years xi and seven over the last 14 years.
+- Unmatched record in the National Teaching Excellence Awards: seven Supreme Award winners over the last 15 years.

-15 residential colleges located on or near campus, accommodating around 3,500 students.*
+15 residential colleges located on or near campus, accommodating almost 3,500 students.

-- Abbey College is New Zealand’s first postgraduate residential college.xii
+- Abbey College is New Zealand’s first postgraduate residential college.

 - Commitment to pastoral care with extensive student services and support networks.